wentaoL86/Awesome-Human-Video-Generation/README.md

 This repository focus on half/full body human video generation research work, Application and Datasets.

-The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait will not included if it does not consider the human appearance.
+The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait will not included if it does not consider the human appearance and hand and body motion.

 ## Human Body Video Demo